 It was like stepping onto the set of a movie.

 When DUC conservation program specialist, Brooke Forbes, first arrived at the Baker farm, it was as though a behind-the-scenes film director yelled “Cue the moose!” at just the right moment.
-Out paraded a cow moose, making for a very dramatic introduction to the property for Forbes, and the beginning of a relationship that would see Terry Baker and his family sign up two quarter-sections (320 acres or 129 hectares) of grassland into DUC’s conservation easement program.
+Out paraded a cow moose, making for a very dramatic introduction to the property for Forbes, and the beginning of a relationship that would see Terry Baker and his family sign up 309 acres or 125 hectares of grassland into DUC’s conservation easement program.

 A waterfowl mecca

 “Brooke can tell you all about the wildlife,” Baker says, beaming.
 His enthusiasm is evident even over the phone.